Why Make Disciples?

 - Disciple Maker: Disciples understand their primary ministry calling and disciple others to become fully formed followers of Jesus.

 Disciple Makers Guide

-We’ve designed a Disciple Makers Primer for you to provide ideas and tools to disciple others, which you can find here.
+We’re in process of designing a new Disciple Makers Guide for you to provide ideas and tools to disciple others.

-This Primer is designed to help you in three areas:
+This Guide is designed to help you in three areas:

 - Provide a Biblical definition and framework for making disciples as Jesus did.

 - Elevate the importance of a relational approach to disciple making.

 - Offer proven practices and strategies for making disciples.

 Disciple Maker Resources